ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation: Introduction

-Despite their success, PPLMs need large quantities of annotated documents to train discriminators capable of successfully steering the generation process.
-This makes them especially unsuitable for low-resource domains and languages where such annotations are often unavailable.
-To address this weakness, we combine contextualized \cite{bianchi2020crosslingual} and combined \cite{bianchi2020pretraining} topic models with PPLMs to obtain \textbf{ETC-NLG}, an \textbf{E}nd-to-end \textbf{T}opic-\textbf{C}onditioned approach enabling \textbf{N}atural \textbf{L}anguage \textbf{G}eneration from an unlabeled collection of documents.
-We study\footnote{Code available upon publication.} the low-resource effectiveness of ETC-NLG by testing it on the Svevo Corpus, a topic-annotated Italian epistolary corpus containing archaic and dialectal terms.
-We then compare the effectiveness of Italian language models used by ETC-NLG with their English counterparts, testing their performances on the EuroParl Italian-English parallel corpus.
-We conclude by assessing the quality of generated content and proposing an automatic approach to evaluate its coherence with respect to the conditioning topic.
+While simple BoW models have been demonstrated to perform effective conditioning in the context of sentiment analysis \cite{li-etal-2018-delete}, differentiating abstract thematic categories often requires training more sophisticated discriminators, which capture semantic relations between entities from distributed representations.
+For this reason, PPLMs need large quantities of annotated documents to train discriminators that are capable of successfully steering the generation process.
+This fact makes them mostly unsuitable for low-resource domains and languages where such annotations are often unavailable.
+To address this weakness, we propose \textbf{ETC-NLG}, an approach leveraging the efficiency of PPLMs and the effectiveness of contextual~\cite{bianchi2020crosslingual} and combined~\cite{bianchi2020pretraining} topic models to enable an \textbf{E}nd-to-end \textbf{T}opic-\textbf{C}onditioned \textbf{N}atural \textbf{L}anguage \textbf{G}eneration from unlabeled document collections.\footnote{Code and materials available at \url{https://github.com/gsarti/ETC-NLG}.} Our approach follows the intuition that exploiting data-driven topics (i.e. categories extracted from unlabeled corpora) is especially beneficial in presence of large collections of text for which the manual annotation process would require significant resources.
+For example, ETC-NLG could be leveraged in a multi-step setting alongside a large set of unlabeled product reviews to generate category-dependent synthetic examples, continually improving the performances of a classifier that can also be used as category discriminator during generation.
+Our experiments start from the evaluation of ETC-NLG on the Svevo Corpus~\cite{svevo-analysis,svevo-analysis2}, a topic-annotated Italian epistolary corpus containing archaic and dialectal terms.
+We then compare the effectiveness of Italian neural language models used by ETC-NLG with their widely-used English counterparts and test their topic modeling and conditioned generation performances on a portion of the EuroParl Italian-English parallel corpus~\cite{europarl}.
+Lastly, we assess the quality of generated utterances and propose an automatic method to evaluate their conformity to the selected conditioning topic.